ofallonlabs/saeedmirshekari/_src/blog/how-to-get-into-data-science-without-a-technical-background.md

 Don’t, for once, think that you can do all this alone without guidance.
 Start looking for [free data analytics courses](https://saeedmirshekari.com/ecourse-bdsf/) with or without certificates to acquire experience-based skills.
 Industry leaders design these courses for aspiring individuals.

 They also offer other perks like [mentorship programs](https://saeedmirshekari.com/coaching-plan), career counseling, and more.
-A data science degree takes 2-4 years.
-But there are different, more beneficial ways to learn all the essential courses and gain skills and experience - from 6-month online data science programs and bootcamps.
+Earning a data science degree typically takes 2 to 4 years, which is a long time.
+But there are different, more beneficial ways to learn all the essentials and gain skills and experience - [from 6-month online data science programs and bootcamps](<https://saeedmirshekari.com/blog/202
+2-09-07-the-best-way-to-become-a-
+data-scientist/>).

 Before you choose any course, do ask yourself the following questions: